antononcube/RakuForPrediction-book/Articles/Trie-based-classifiers-evaluation-work.md

 Meaning, one would expect Raku code that starts with an `srand` statement (e.g. `srand(889)`) to produce the same pseudo random numbers if it is executed multiple times (without changing it.)

+**Remark:** Per [this comment](https://stackoverflow.com/a/71631427/14163984) it seems that a setting of `srand` guarantees the production of reproducible between runs random sequences on the particular combination of hardware-OS-software Raku is executed on.

 ```perl6
 srand(889)
 ```